-Cynthia’s eyes blurred as she tried to focus on the paper in front of her.
+Cynthia’s eyes blurred as she tried to focus on the paper before her.
 Pen in hand, her nerves tingled with excitement.
 She had waited for this moment most of her life.
 It was a natural transition, but she had no idea how intense her feelings would be on this day.
 She had spent many nights dreaming about living on her own, and it was something she wanted to do since high school.
-Now, Cynthia was about to hand over her hard-earned cash to someone she barely knew just so that she could have a place she could call her own.
+Now, Cynthia was about to hand over her hard-earned cash to someone she barely knew just so she could have a place she could call her own.

-Perusing through the permitted and restricted sections of the lease, Cynthia found the signature line.
+Perusing the permitted and restricted sections of the lease, Cynthia found the signature line.
 She paused a moment as she cherished every thought and feeling that this single line gave her.
-Then, with a quick flare and a smooth grace, Cynthia signed her full name to the contract; binding her to forfeit a good portion of her income for a livable space for the following year.
+Then, with a quick flare and a smooth grace, Cynthia signed her full name to the contract, binding her to forfeit a good portion of her income for a livable space for the following year.

 “Well, Cindy,” the man smiled with a toothy grin.
 “It looks like we have a deal.
 You can write the check out to JJM Management, LLC.”

-There will be no parents around to nag her about doing her chores and no 3 year old sister running and screaming throughout the house.
-There will be no curfew, and she can eat and drink anything she wanted whenever she wanted.
+There will be no parents around to nag her about doing her chores and no 3-year-old sister running and screaming throughout the house.
+There will be no curfew, and she can eat and drink anything she wants whenever she wants.
 Showers would now be on her schedule, and fighting over laundry time would now be a thing of the past.
 She was most thrilled about watching her own television shows instead of a bunch of cartoon fishes singing on constant replay.

 “I think I can manage it on my own,” Cynthia said politely as she exited Jim’s office.

 The newness of this space seemed surreal, and it was almost too big.
-Cynthia ran from room to room, opening doors, turning on faucets and laughing out loud.
+Cynthia ran from room to room, opening doors, turning on faucets, and laughing out loud.
 This was her new home, and it was all her own.
 Cynthia felt that she was about to explode and couldn’t contain her excitement any longer.
-She picked up her phone and dialed her friends and family; encouraging them to start moving her things over today!
+She picked up her phone and dialed her friends and family, encouraging them to start moving her things over today!

 While she waited for her parents to drive the fully loaded truck over, Cynthia did a quick run-through of the inspection to finalize her paperwork.
-Then, she went down to her car and carried in the few boxes that she had packed in her trunk.
+Then, she went down to her car, retrieved the few boxes she had packed in her trunk, and carried them into her apartment.
 In no time, her friends and parents began to arrive.
 They all got to work right away.
-The men lifted the heavy stuff as she directed them where to go, and the women brought in boxes, unpacked them and placed items in their approximate locations.
+The men lifted the heavy stuff as she directed them where to go, and the women brought in boxes, unpacked them, and placed items in their approximate locations.

-After a couple of hours, with truck fully unloaded, the men gathered around Cynthia’s electronics so she could relax to a good television show later that evening.
-A few of the women stopped what they were doing to get dinner and drinks.
+After a couple of hours, with the truck fully unloaded, the men gathered around Cynthia’s electronics so she could relax to a good television show later that evening.
+A few women stopped what they were doing to get dinner and drinks.
 When the food arrived, everyone celebrated Cynthia’s newfound independence by sitting around her cluttered space.
 Some sat on the floor, others on boxes or even in a chair or two.
 They drank soda from a solo cup and ate pizza from a paper plate.